-At a WTO General Council meeting on 27 November 2014, WTO Members agreed to adopt the Protocol to implement the Agreement on Trade Facilitation (ATF).
-The ATF will now formally enter into force after it has been accepted by two thirds of WTO Members.
+At a WTO General Council meeting on 27 November 2014, WTO Members agreed to adopt the Protocol to implement the Agreement on Trade Facilitation.
+This included formal entry into force after it had been accepted by two thirds of WTO Members.

 Australian negotiators, led by DFAT representatives at Australia's WTO mission in Geneva, played a pivotal role in securing the successful conclusion of this agreement after almost 10 years of negotiations.
 Australia played a particularly important role in co-sponsoring and pushing for obligations to provide advance rulings and to prioritise the clearance of perishable goods.
 Implementation of these obligations by WTO Members will provide significant benefits to Australian exporters.

-Two-thirds of the expected benefits of the Agreement are anticipated to flow towards developing countries.
+Two-thirds of the expected benefits of the Agreement are expected to flow to developing countries.
 The full implementation of the agreement by developing countries will boost economic growth and create millions of jobs.
 Australia is working to assist developing countries to implement the agreement.